 Let’s start with the definition of this diet.

-Intermittent Fasting approach has been around for ages.
-It represents the cycle of fasting and eating.
-It states that fasting causes weight loss, metabolic health improvement, and life expenditure.
+Intermittent Fasting diet has been around for ages.
+It is described as the cycle of fasting and eating.
+Dieters believe that fasting causes weight loss, metabolic health improvement, and life expenditure.

-Starvation is the constant absence of food for a long time.
-This can lead to severe suffering or even death.
-Starvation and Fasting have one crucial difference – control.
+Starvation is the perpetual absence of food for a long time.
+This can cause severe suffering or even have a fatal end.
+Starvation and Fasting have one crucial difference, in terms of control.

-Each method can be effective but as you know there aren’t two people on earth who are identical, so everything is individual.
+Each method can be effective but as you know there aren’t two people on earth who are identical, so it’s is individual.

 16/8 Method is probably the most popular one.